Project-MONAI/monai-deploy/deploy/docker-compose/README.md

    $ docker logs {CONTAINER ID}
    ```

-### Combo - AI Lung + AI Liver MAPs
+### AI Lung + AI Liver MAPs

-In the `combo.json` workflow definition, we combined the AI Lung MAP and the AI Liver MAP into one single workflow definition.
+In the `liver-lung-seg.json` workflow definition, we combined the AI Lung MAP and the AI Liver MAP into one single workflow definition.
 With this workflow definition, the Workflow Manager would route the incoming data based on the routing rules defined.

    1. Download one or both of the [datasets](#running-a-monai-deploy-workflow) provided above
    2. Upload the dataset as described in [Uploading Data](#upload-dicom-datasets)
    3. Deploy the workflow definition to MONAI Deploy Workflow Manager:
       ```
-      $ curl --request POST --header 'Content-Type: application/json'  --data "@sample-workflows/combo.json"  http://localhost:5001/workflows
+      $ curl --request POST --header 'Content-Type: application/json'  --data "@sample-workflows/liver-lung-seg.json"  http://localhost:5001/workflows

       {"workflow_id":"6d5e1e73-bd07-4e71-b1fa-b66408d43b82"}
       ```